KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 This parameter is in its final testing stages.
 Please reach out to us if you would like to use it on a production chain.
 :::

 Setting `-ac_txpow=1` enforces a transaction-rate limiter.
-This can help to prevent spam transactions on an Smart Chain.
+This can help to prevent spam transactions on a Smart Chain.

 `ac_txpow` forces all transactions (other than coinbase transactions) to have a txid starting and ending with `00`.

 This parameter is currently a proof of concept.
-Many of the traditional rpc commands, such as `sendtoaddress` or `sendmany`, are not currently supported.
+Many of the traditional API commands, such as `sendtoaddress` or `sendmany`, are not currently supported.
 Instead, use [createrawtransaction](../komodo-api/rawtransactions.html#createrawtransaction) and [signrawtransaction](../komodo-api/rawtransactions.html#signrawtransaction).

 ## ac_algo